Information for Authors and Volume Editors Considering Submission of a Manuscript

 Reviewing and Production

-Manuscripts should be prepared following IMS style (see the IMS Style Guide).
+Manuscripts should be prepared following IMS style.
 Authors should submit two copies of the manuscript.
 Manuscripts are reviewed by at least two scholarly reviewers.
 Manuscripts by IMS personnel must have at least one reviewer not connected with the Institute, whereas manuscripts by outside authors may be reviewed by either IMS personnel or outside scholars.
 If a manuscript is accepted, a contract is offered and the author/editor is given specific instructions for revisions and manuscript preparation.
-Final manuscripts must be submitted on diskette, following the guidelines of the IMS File Preparation Guide.

 Manuscripts are assigned a Production Editor who is responsible for communications with the author and oversight of the production process.